 This will bring you to a page on the chrometheme.chromepub.com site with a form you fill out and it allows you to upload your theme to share there.
-Another option you have is sharing it yourself.
-I linked to it on my own site.
+Another option you have is sharing it yourself. .

 It is easy for anyone to use your theme on their Chrome browser.
 All they have to do is click a link and apply the changes.